 Principle One: Business Model and Strategy

 The Board has adopted a clear and focused strategy.
-The Group’s fundamental strategy is to develop a profitable international operation founded on Coalswitch® and PeatSwitch technologies, underpinned by a forestry management business.
-Further information is provided on the Company’s website and the Annual Report for the year ended 31 December 2020 and forms the basis of the Group’s financial model and allocation of resources.
+The Group’s fundamental strategy is to develop a profitable international operation founded on Coalswitch® and PeatSwitch technologies.
+Further information is provided on the Company’s website and the Annual Report for the year ended 31 December 2021 and forms the basis of the Group’s financial model and allocation of resources.

 The Company’s website may be accessed using the following link: